-The tutorial is broken down into a number of sessions, each intended to guide you through a specific aspect of design.
+The tutorial is broken down into several sessions, each intended to guide you through a specific aspect of design.
 The material that follows is intended for a user that has some basic familiarity with ADAPT-Builder.
 The step-by-step procedures outlined in each section do not contain all intermediate steps.